OFFLINE-GmbH/oc-mall-plugin/docs/digging-deeper/virtual-products.md

 # Virtual products

-If a product is nothing you can ship (like a file), you can mark it as "virtual".
+If a product is not something physical (like a file), you can mark it as "virtual".

 Virtual products are offered to the customer as a download.
 After a payment for an order with virtual products has been processed, a mail with personal download